PhD Student in Political Science

 2019: “Outcomes of the Second-Year Student Success Program: Student Perceptions and Persistence” (with Darin Haerle, Ryan Patten, and Matt Thomas) National Symposium on Student Retention.

-2018: “Targaryen Thought Experiments: Do Science Fiction Examples Help or Hurt When Teaching International Relations?” (with Adam Irish and Nicole Sherman) Annual Meeting of the Midwest Political Science Association.
+2018: “Targaryen Thought Experiments: Do Science Fiction Examples Aid or Obfuscate Student Learning?” (with Adam Irish and Nicole Sherman) Annual Meeting of the Midwest Political Science Association.

 2018: “Can 100 Students Debate One Another?
 Adapting the Nuclear Proliferation Debate to a Large Lecture Class” (with Adam Irish).
 Faculty Lunch Talk at CSU Chico.